merlinND/DPyStream/readme.md

 ## How to run this app

-You will need to have python installed as a development dependency.
+You will need to have python installed to execute our application.
 See [python's site](http://www.python.org/) for help with that.

 1. Install python (say, at `path/to/python`)
 2. Change your directory to the root folder: `cd path/to/DPyStream/`